avohq/adobe-inspector/README.md

 ### 3️⃣ Save and Publish

 - Click **Save Rule**.
-- Publish your changes in Adobe Launch.
+- Publish your changes in Adobe Tags.
 - Once live, the extension will start **tracking schemas automatically**.

 ---